SummerSlam (2006): Preliminary matches

 The fourth match was an "I Quit" match between Ric Flair and Mick Foley.
-In the beginning, Foley stuffed his smelly gym sock, Mr. Socko, down Flair's gullet to apply the Mandible claw, but Flair did not quit.
+In the beginning, Foley stuffed his smelly gym sock, Mr. Socko, down Flair's gullet to apply the Mandible claw.
+Flair nearly passed out from the sock’s foul smell, but since the match was an “I Quit” match, Foley was unable to capitalize.
 The ring was surrounded by many hardcore objects, including Foley's signature bag of thumbtacks.
 Flair was thrown into these objects several times.
 He managed to hit Foley with a baseball bat wrapped in barbed wire.
 When Foley got up, Flair charged him over the top rope onto a trashcan.
 Foley was unconscious until Melina, Foley's friend, came with officials to check him.
 Foley was unable to continue, so the referee rang the bell, giving Flair the victory.
 Flair said that the match cannot end until Foley quits, and continued the assault.
 Melina came down to save Foley, and eventually threw in the towel on Foley's behalf.
 Flair insisted on continuing the match until Foley quit.
 Flair continued to assault Foley with the barbed wire bat.
 Melina laid in between Flair and Foley, and as Flair was ready to hit Melina with the bat, Foley quit the match and gave Flair the victory to protect Melina.